jacobhq/wordle-solver/README.md

 > [!WARNING]
-> Unstable, currently unpublished, and WIP.
+> NOTE TO SELF, THIS IS A GOOD PROJECT IDEA!!!
+Unstable, currently unpublished, and WIP.
 I **will** make breaking changes with no notice/docs until v1.
 <br />

 # wordle-solver